So there I was.

 How do you think that will work out for you?

-4. Consider the consequences of your decision
+4. Consider the consequences of decisions you make

 You will be wasting your time if you try to convince me that you’re past 25 years of age, you have started a business and you're successfully making decisions and carrying them out, with no thought of the consequences.